saucelabs/monocle/README.md

     $ .venv/bin/python o_test.py twisted tests/

-Alternatively you can you tox to run all the tests for the different backends:
+Alternatively you can use tox to run all the tests for the different backends:

     $ .venv/bin/pip install tox
     ...